 - Easy to use, whether you are using them at an event, at Bible studies, or just a regular women’s ministry gathering.

-- A fun and simple way for group members to share about themselves on a comfortable level.
+- A simple and fun way for women’s group members to share about themselves on a comfortable level.

 - Used with any size group.